Mishibla/CITS3403-GroupProject/README.md

 cntrl click on the server URL to see the homepage

-5)Instructions for how to run the tests for the application.
+5)Instructions for how to run the tests for the application. enter python3 -m unittest tests/unit.py
+Began writing the code for selenium, havent' fixed it in time

+Issues not solved:
+checkbox for exclusive skins not working sorting by rank id